Achalasia is an oesophageal smooth muscle motility disorder:

-Achalasia may occur at any age but particularly in the third to fourth decades.
-Males and females are affected equally.
+Achalasia may occur at any age but particularly in the second to fifth decade of life with peak incidence between ages 30 to 60 years.
+Males and females are affected equally (1,2).

 Annual incidence is about 1 per 100,000 and prevalence of 10 per 100,000 (1).

 - (1) Momodu II, Wallen JM.
 Achalasia.
 [Updated 2021 Aug 9].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2022 Jan.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK519515/ - article-17083.s4 (accessed 21 January 2022)